-- 2. Write one quadratic polynomial that has one zero. - 3.
-How will you verify if a quadratic polynomial it has only one zero. - 4.
+- 1. Write three quadratic polynomials that have 2 zeroes each. - 2.
+Write one quadratic polynomial that has one zero. - 3.
+How will you verify if a quadratic polynomial has only one zero? - 4.
 Write three quadratic polynomials that have no zeroes.